inivekin/abosa/abosa.typ

 if inside shame hae made its nest, while you hae upset yet tae tame,
 I'll feel the same, until my rest.
-I am the guest, this world is yours, tae me these are foreign physics, though clumsy, I'll try help your cause as you helped in stage o statics.
-The kind, horned-serpent, Aegis, knew - an stargazer hae lit tae see - when awe an fear siezes you, do good the best as nobody.
 ```]

 #set page(columns: 1)